crystal-vm/crystal-arm/README.md

-## Crystal in Arm
+## Sapphire in Arm

-Crystal is about native code generation in and of ruby.
-Crystal defines a virtual OO machine.
+Sapphire is about native code generation in and of ruby.
+Sapphire defines a virtual OO machine.

 To get running code, the virtual machine code needs to be translated to machine specific binary.

-This is the Arm, and as arm is crystals main target, it is the most complete and working version.
+This is the Arm, and as arm is sapphires main target, it is the most complete and working version.

 ###  Assembly